1907 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 Off-center strikes occur when the planchet shifts during striking, causing the design to appear displaced from its intended position.
 A 1907 penny struck 15% off-center sold for $1,292 in 2016, while a more dramatic 50% off-center example brought $1,092 in 2005.

 The date must remain visible for maximum collectibility.
-Minor misalignments of 3-5% carry modest premiums, but errors showing 10-20% displacement with complete date visibility attract serious collector interest.
-These errors reveal the mechanical precision required during high-volume production.
+Minor misalignments of 3–5% carry modest premiums, but errors showing 10–20% displacement with complete date visibility attract serious collector interest.
+More dramatic examples showing 40%+ off-center displacement, with the full date still readable, can command $500 or more even in circulated grades.

 Die cuds form when portions of the die break away, creating raised blob-like areas on struck coins.
-Unlike die cracks which appear as raised lines, cuds result from actual die material displacement.
+Unlike die cracks—which appear as thin raised lines—cuds result from actual displacement of die material, leaving a smooth, raised lump on the finished coin.

 These typically appear along the rim where stress concentrates during repeated striking.
 Visible cuds affecting lettering or design elements bring $50 to $150 depending on size and location.
 Collectors prefer examples where the cud distinctly interrupts major design elements rather than small rim breaks barely visible without magnification.